 - Practice Areas - Specifically listing your major practice areas, or those you are planning to grow, can be a huge asset.
 Remember that students have no idea that 90% of your practice is litigation, or that real estate is where you are looking to grow.
 This kind of information will help them self-select, giving you are stronger and more focused applicant pool.

 - Point of Contact - Identify a person as a point of contact so that they know who to make their cover letter out to and where to send it.

 - Rolling Deadlines - If you are accepting applications on a rolling basis, make sure to emphasize that you are reviewing and hiring as applications come in, and that a hire will be made as soon as the right person is identified.
-This will help a busy student prioritize getting their application timely submitted.
+This will help a busy student prioritize getting their application submitted in a timely manner.